Skip to content

 • The right to make education decisions, attend school events, view school records

-• And other essential matters
+• Other essential matters

 In other cases, a stepfather may be considered a guardian if he has not legally adopted the child but has been given legal authority to make decisions on behalf of the child.
 A court may appoint a legal guardian if the child’s biological parents are unable or unwilling to care for the child or if they have had their parental rights terminated.

-Are you seeking step-parent rights?
+Are you seeking stepparent rights?
 If so, an unbundled attorney can provide legal advice, prepare legal documents, and represent you in court for specific matters related to your stepparent custody rights, such as custody, visitation, or child support.

-Contact an unbundled lawyer today to protect your custodial rights
+Contact an unbundled lawyer today to protect your custodial rights.

 Related Blog Posts